Rhea Seehorn as 'Carol' in Pluribus

 Release date: 19 August 2022

-An Irish black comedy about a group of sisters that are united by a supposed murder, and the life-insurance agents out to prove they’re guilty in order to avoid paying out.
+An Irish black comedy about a group of sisters who are united by a supposed murder, and the life-insurance agents out to prove they’re guilty in order to avoid paying out.
 In typical black comedy fashion, the deceased was an absolute prick, and barely anyone misses him, but murder is still murder.

 It’s deeply hilarious, deeply dark, and deeply Irish in the best way.
-Based on a Belgian mini-series, Bad Sisters is honestly one of the funniest shows to grace our screens in a while, and dropped a second season continuing the Garvey’s story beyond the initial concept, if you’re looking for more.
+Based on a Belgian mini-series, Bad Sisters is honestly one of the funniest shows to grace our screens in a while, and dropped a second season continuing the Garveys’ story beyond the initial concept, if you’re looking for more.

-9. Shrinking
+11. Shrinking

 IMDB rating: 8.1